isomerpages/moe-nyjc-ecg/_programmes/Pre University Scholarships.md

 <td rowspan="1" colspan="1">
 <p>$750/annum for JC1&amp;2 subject to continued academic excellence in JC1
-Promos; Application procedure requires you to log in using your SingPass (factor in that application for SingPass acct &amp; 2-step Verification take up to 12 working days); Application essay of 500-600 words about yourselves and stating why you want to apply for this scholarship</p>
+Promos; Application procedure requires you to log in using your SingPass (factor in that application for SingPass account &amp; 2-step Verification take up to 12 working days); Application essay of 500-600 words about yourselves and stating why you want to apply for this scholarship</p>
 </td>